DioxusLabs/dioxus/docs/guide/src/README.md

 ### Web Support
 ---

-The Web is the most-supported target platform for Dioxus.
+The Web is the best-supported target platform for Dioxus.
 To run on the Web, your app must be compiled to WebAssembly and depend on the `dioxus` crate with the `web` feature enabled.
-Because of the Wasm limitation, not every crate will work with your web-apps, so you'll need to make sure that your crates work without native system calls (timers, IO, etc).
+Because of the limitations of Wasm  not every crate will work with your web-apps, so you'll need to make sure that your crates work without native system calls (timers, IO, etc).

 Because the web is a fairly mature platform, we expect there to be very little API churn for web-based features.